sidneyzhang/kaptcha/README.md

                 throw new RuntimeException("bad captcha");

             //
-            // eveyting is ok. process with your user registration / login process.
+            // eveyting is ok. proceed with your user registration / login process.
             //

             return model;